 We will not restrict fishing in the Lease Area or around our wind turbines once constructed.
 It is our intent to coexist with the fishing community.
 To ensure safety of mariners and Atlantic Shores team, there could be temporary exceptions to this during the construction phase.
 We will work closely with mariner and fishing communities at the appropriate time if temporary exceptions are necessary.

-Our Lease Area and export cable routes are planned to avoid state and federal artificial reefs.
-These artificial reefs will also be avoided during construction and maintenance of the project.
-If new artificial reef locations are established, these will also be included in our project design planning.
+The Lease Area and export cable routes are planned to avoid state and federal artificial reefs.
+These designated artificial reefs will also be avoided during construction and maintenance of the project.
+If new federal and/or state artificial reef locations are established, these will also be included in our project design planning and avoided.